 Although it’s true that titanium dioxide does not rank as high for UVA protection as zinc oxide, it ends up being a small measurement of difference (think about it like being 10 years old versus 10 years and 3 months old).
-This is not easily understood in terms of other factors affecting how sunscreen actives performs (such as the base formula) so many, including some dermatologists, assume that zinc oxide is superior to titanium dioxide for UVA protection.
+This is not easily understood in terms of other factors affecting how sunscreen actives perform (such as the base formula), so many, including some dermatologists, assume that zinc oxide is superior to titanium dioxide for UVA protection.
 When carefully formulated, titanium dioxide provides excellent UVA protection.
-Its peak UVA protection is lower than that of zinc oxide, but both continue to provide protection throughout the UVA range for the same amount of time.
+Its UVA protection peak is lower than that of zinc oxide, but both continue to provide protection throughout the UVA range for the same amount of time.

 Photodermatology, Photoimmunology, and Photomedicine, April 2011, pages 58-67